realworldocaml/book/en/inside-the-runtime.md

 collection is by setting `limit` to equal `end`.
 The next allocation will never have enough space after this is done and will always trigger a garbage collection.
-There are various internal reasons for such early collections, such as handling pending UNIX signals, and they don't ordinally matter for application code.
+There are various internal reasons for such early collections, such as handling pending UNIX signals, and they don't ordinarily matter for application code.

 <note>